Health Promotion Manager, Irish Skin Foundation

 Soften the scale

-This can be done with coconut oil, olive oil, or almond oil.
+Coconut oil, olive oil, or almond oil all soften the scale.
 For best results leave oil on scalp overnight.
 Topical tar preparation such as Cocois® can be effective at softening and removing scale (use as directed).

 Gently remove scale